unicode-sam/helpdesk-assistant/README.md

 - Customize landing pages based on **user role** (Agent vs Manager).
 - Introduce **call scoring** and performance badges for motivation and gamification.

-## 🗒️ Note

-- This is my first attempt at Dash and frontend overall.so the callbacks are kinda clunky.
-- I am continuing to improve prompts and all.
-This project is kinda in an experiment phase.
-- I have a big vision this is the first release.

-## 🤝 Contributions & Feedback

-Pull requests and issues are welcome!
-Let’s make helpdesk analytics smarter together 🚀
----
 ## 🤝 Contributions & Feedback

 Pull requests and issues are welcome!
 Let’s make helpdesk analytics smarter together 🚀

 ---